 If you live in a rural area like we do, you might want to consider signing up for Amazon Prime shipping.
 This gives you free shipping to your location, and the cost for return shipping if the product doesn’t suit you is cheaper than gas to any bookstore that might carry the item — and for most of what I shop for, normal bookstores don’t carry it anyway, so it makes even more sense!
 Gas prices now have me shopping on Amazon first for almost everything.

 There are other benefits, like streaming movies, etc., which sweeten the deal a little.
 There are some classic movies and series available on their list, and it’s always expanding.
 For as much as our family shops for educational resources, this is one investment that pays for itself over and over again.
 I even buy some household and medical supplies with free shipping.
-Just take a moment to calculate your gas expenditures when shopping, and extend that over a year’s time to get an idea whether Amazon Prime might save you money [Full disclosure: Just in case you were wondering by now, I get no compensation for recommending Amazon Prime.
-I just really, really love it.]
+Just take a moment to calculate your gas expenditures when shopping, and extend that over a year’s time to get an idea whether Amazon Prime might save you money [Full disclosure: Just in case you were wondering by now, I do get an affiliate compensation for recommending Amazon Prime.
+But I’m a long-term subscriber to the service and really do love it!]

 I would also be remiss if I did not mention that, other than the types of things I have listed in the “Top Picks” below, 90% of my school stuff comes from yard sales, thrift stores and the like.
 You can get amazing things!!
 Recent finds include: